-This is a popular oral beta-lactam antibiotic used for infections such as otitis media, skin infections, and strep throat.
-It is susceptible to degradation by beta-lactamase producing bacteria, and is therefore often combined with beta-lactamase inhibitors like clavulanic acid.
+Amoxicillin is a popular oral beta-lactam antibiotic used for infections such as otitis media, skin infections, and strep throat.
+It is susceptible to degradation by beta-lactamase-producing bacteria and is, therefore, often combined with beta-lactamase inhibitors like clavulanic acid.

 Because penicillin and aminopenicillins are relatively similar in structure, individuals with hypersensitivity reactions to penicillins may also demonstrate a hypersensitivity or anaphylactic reaction to aminopenicillins.
 A hypersensitivity or anaphylactic reaction is an overreaction of the body's immune response.
 Symptoms may include rashes, hives, itchy eyes, and a swollen tongue or face.

 Patients with infectious mononucleosis caused by the Epstein-Barr virus are sometimes misdiagnosed with streptococcal pharyngitis due to the similarity of symptoms and are given antibiotics like ampicillin.
 About 80-90% of patients with acute Epstein-Barr virus infection treated with ampicillin develop a diffuse red rash called ampicillin rash.